The Golden Rule May Not Always Be Best

 dove and cross

-My mom loved to tell the story of a memory she had from when my nephew Matt was a toddler.
+My mom loved to tell the story of a memory she had of my nephew Matt was a toddler.
 Mom and my dad cared for Matt—in fact for all four of my sister’s kids—while my sister and brother-in-law were at work.
 She had a favorite memory for each of them.

 Her memory for Matt was of a day when a mourning dove was cooing in the yard.
 Mom pointed to the sky and told Matt to listen for the sound of “the owl.”
 (Eventually, she realized it was not an owl, but a dove.)